 We let him speak at length about “carpenters” and “craftsmen” and about the sense of both professions.
 His finished pieces, his four children and grandchildren are part of that private collection to which only he has access.

-We would have liked to continue chatting, as his company was really pleasant.
+We would have d to continue chatting, as his company was really pleasant.

 His surname is Basque but he has German and Scottish roots.
 We left his workshop, where he lives for his creations surrounded by an unbeatable kind of nature.